Residence Hall Policies

 If the fire alarm is activated in the residence halls, students should be aware of the following information:

-1. Fire extinguishers are available on each floor and should be used immediately if necessary.
+1. Fire extinguishers are available on each floor and should be used immediately if necessary and only if it is safe to do so.

 2. Students should call Security at 252-406-7928.

-3. All RAs and ADs, if present, will begin to evacuate the building.
+3. All Resident Advisors and Area Coordinators present will begin to evacuate the building.
 ALL STUDENTS ARE EXPECTED TO EVACUATE.

 4. Security will turn the alarm off after responding to the situation.
 Students may return to their rooms when prompted.
 Area Coordinators and/or Security Officers reserve the right to enter a room to verify that residents have vacated the building.
 Failure to evacuate during a fire alarm will result in disciplinary action.